GARDNER BROWN ASSOCIATES, INC.

 US Markets

-The Dow Jones Industrial Average gained 15 percent for the three months, while the Standard & Poor’s 500 tacked on 7 percent.
-The tech-heavy Nasdaq lagged, slipping 1 percent.1
+The Dow Jones Industrial Average fell 1.36 percent while the Standard & Poor’s 500 Index surrendered 2.20 percent.
+The Nasdaq Composite dropped 2.78 percent.1

 WORLD MARKETS